Applying Game Theory to Recovery from Addiction

-The ability to exercise self-control and resist temptations is a key to maintaining a new behavior.
-We exert self-control when we resist the urge to consume alcohol or that extra slice of chocolate cake.
-However, the biggest self-control challenge is to maintain the discipline not just for days or weeks but for a long duration.
-In many occasions the pull of the drug/behavior can create preference shift in favor of use.
-In the face of temptation, the vulnerable person attaches higher value to temptation and abandon prior promises.
+The ability to exercise self-control and resist temptation is a key to maintaining a new behavior.
+We exert self-control when we resist the urge to consume alcohol or eat an extra slice of chocolate cake.
+However, the biggest self-control challenge is to maintain that discipline not just for days or weeks but for a long time.
+In many cases, the pull of the drug/behavior can shift in favor of use.
+In the face of temptation, the vulnerable person attaches higher value to temptation and abandons prior promises.

 The conflict between current and future selves can be seen as a prisoner’s dilemma.
 Although this theory was originally developed with reference to individuals, it could equally be applied to the transient selves (a person being a collection of transient selves over time) (Parfit, 1984).
 In this view, each self is considered an independent rational decision maker.
 Each self is also transient: she will not be (entirely) the same person tomorrow as she is today.
 For example, the individual who in the morning prefers to avoid overeating might prefer indulgence in the evening.

-In general, self-control problem is partly associated with a lack of identification with the self over time.
-For an addict, the recovery requires a measure of integration between his different selves, and between his past and his present.
-The motivation to sacrifice consumption on behalf of future selves depend on how “connected” the current self feels toward those future selves with respect to personal identity, such as beliefs, values, and goals.
+In general, self-control problems are partly associated with a lack of identification with the self over time.
+Recovery from addiction requires a measure of integration between his different selves, and between his past and his present.
+The motivation to sacrifice consumption on behalf of future selves depends on how “connected” the current self feels toward those future selves with respect to personal identity, such as beliefs, values, and goals.
 Research shows that having psychological connection with our future selves as sharing memories, intentions, beliefs, and desires increase patience (Bartlels & Urminsky, 2011).
 Thus, interventions that involve imagining one’s future self (e.g., viewing one’s aged self) may encourage people’s sense of connectedness with their future self.

 Bartels, Daniel M., and Oleg Urminsky (2011), “ On Intertemporal Selfishness: The Perceived Instability of Identity Underlies Impatient Consumption,” Journal of Consumer Research, 38(1), 182–98.